-- The war-like Hittites of central Anatolia (modern-day Turkey).
-Also 1600-1200 BCE - Capital Hattusha - · Hattusha also had a Lion's Gate - Fortified walls with towers and walls topped by crenellation or battlements that allowed defenders to shoot arrows through.
-The masonry parts that bumped up were merlons.
-The voided saces between merlons were crenels. - Defensive feature called a glacis an expanse of stone paving running uphill to make the going difficult and slippery for people attacking - Use of apotropaic symbolic carvings in this case, human heads, men w beards on lion or bull bodies with wings.
+- · The war-like Hittites of central Anatolia (modern-day Turkey).
+Also 1600-1200 BCE - · Capital Hattusha - · Hattusha also had a Lion's Gate - · Fortified walls with towers - Defensive feature called a glacis an expanse of stone paving running uphill to make the going difficult and slippery for people attacking - Use of apotropaic symbolic carvings in this case, human heads, men w beards on lion or bull bodies w wings.
 Apotropaic meaning: "to ward off evil"